Code refactoring: Challenges

-Refactoring requires extracting software system structure, data models, and intra-application dependencies to get back knowledge of an existing software system.
+Refactoring requires extracting the software system structure, data models, and intra-application dependencies to get back knowledge of an existing software system.

 The turnover of teams implies missing or inaccurate knowledge of the current state of a system and about design decisions made by departing developers.
 Further code refactoring activities may require additional effort to regain this knowledge.

 Refactoring activities generate architectural modifications that deteriorate the structural architecture of a software system.
-Such deterioration affects architectural properties such as maintainability and comprehensibility which can lead to a complete re-development of software systems.
+Such deterioration affects architectural properties such as maintainability and comprehensibility, which can lead to a complete re-development of software systems.

-Code refactoring activities are secured with software intelligence when using tools and techniques providing data about algorithms and sequences of code execution.
-Providing a comprehensible format for the inner-state of software system structure, data models, and intra-components dependencies is a critical element to form a high-level understanding and then refined views of what needs to be modified, and how.

 Testing

 Automatic unit tests should be set up before refactoring to ensure routines still behave as expected.
 Unit tests can bring stability to even large refactors when performed with a single atomic commit.
 A common strategy to allow safe and atomic refactors spanning multiple projects is to store all projects in a single repository, known as monorepo.

 With unit testing in place, refactoring is then an iterative cycle of making a small program transformation, testing it to ensure correctness, and making another small transformation.
 If at any point a test fails, the last small change is undone and repeated in a different way.
 Through many small steps the program moves from where it was to where you want it to be.
 For this very iterative process to be practical, the tests must run very quickly, or the programmer would have to spend a large fraction of their time waiting for the tests to finish.
 Proponents of extreme programming and other agile software development describe this activity as an integral part of the software development cycle.
+Refactoring applies to test code as well as production code; empirical studies show that test refactoring primarily targets low-quality test code exhibiting test smells, and improves test code coupling, cohesion, and size, though it does not necessarily improve code coverage.

 Techniques

 Here are some examples of micro-refactorings; some of these may only apply to certain languages or language types.
 A longer list can be found in Martin Fowler's refactoring book and website.
 Many development environments provide automated support for these micro-refactorings.
 For instance, a programmer could click on the name of a variable and then select the "Encapsulate field" refactoring from a context menu.
 The IDE would then prompt for additional details, typically with sensible defaults and a preview of the code changes.
-After confirmation by the programmer it would carry out the required changes throughout the code.
+After confirmation by the programmer, it would carry out the required changes throughout the code.